How to: Upload (Advanced)

 else:

-# Tell the store we successfully created our asset.
+# Mark the asset as successfully created

 C2C_UPLOAD_STORE.file_asset_created(file_record)